nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

    - Parallel development in compound vinusam "shoulder" (< \*vinu xasamu "yoke rest")
    - Maintains unstressed vowel reduction in both uses

+### Development of Demonstratives and Perception Verbs

+### Development of Demonstratives and Perception Verbs

+#### Proximal Demonstrative -is and -'is

+The Early Hick proximal demonstrative -is and the verb 'is "see" share a common origin in Proto-Hick \*hisu "visible/in sight":

+1. Original PH \*hisu had related meanings:

+   - Demonstrative: "this one here (that I can see)"
+   - Evidential: "visibly/apparently"
+   - Sensory: "sight/vision"

+2. Development paths:

+   - Demonstrative: \*hisu > -is (PROX.INAN)
+   - Animate marker: \*hi-'isu > -'is (PROX.ANIM)
+   - Perception: \*hisu > 'is "see"

+3. Later developments:
+   - Dialectal \*hilis "look" borrowed to disambiguate active perception
+   - Original \*his reintroduced as "see" to maintain active/passive distinction
+   - Demonstratives -is/-'is retained distinct functions:
+     - -is: proximal inanimate ("this thing here")
+     - -'is: proximal animate ("this person/animal here")

+This explains:

+- The formal similarity between demonstratives and perception verbs
+- Why there are two demonstrative forms (-is/-'is) with animacy distinction
+- The need for dialectal borrowing to maintain semantic distinctions
+- The preservation of h- in his/hilis despite normal sound changes